bainash10/Shrig-Assignment/README.md

 This repository contains two separate tasks for processing rectangle images:
 1. **Task 1: Rectangle Numbering**
-   Assign numbers (1 to 4) inside each rectangle based on the length of a line drawn inside it.
+   Assign numbers (1 to 4) below each rectangle based on the length of a line drawn inside it.
    - **Shorter line represents Lower number**
    - **No reordering of the rectangles in the original image**